Axial Seamount Expeditions

 NOAA EOI Program scientists discovered a newly erupted lava flow at Axial Seamount.

-Dr. Bill Chadwick, an Oregon State University scientist with the Cooperative Institute for Marine Resource Studies along with Dr. Dave Butterfield, a University of Washington scientist with the Joint Institute for the Study of the Atmosphere and Oceans, made the discovery aboard the R/V Atlantis with the Jason remotely operated vehicle (ROV), on an expedition jointly funded by NOAA and the National Science Foundation.
+Dr. Bill Chadwick, an Oregon State University scientist with the Cooperative Institute for Marine Resource Studies along with Dr. Dave Butterfield, a University of Washington scientist with the Joint Institute for the Study of the Atmosphere and Oceans, made the discovery aboard the R/V Atlantis with the ROV Jason on an expedition jointly funded by NOAA and the National Science Foundation.

 Oregon State University Press Release: Scientist find eruption at undersea volcano (August 9, 2011)